hnrkndrssn/ScriptCs.OctoKit/README.md

 #### Build and publish NuGet packages

-_This is purely here as a reminder to me to remember how to build, create and publish new versions of ScriptCs.Octokit to NuGet._
+_This is purely here as a reminder for me to remember how to build, create and publish new versions of ScriptCs.Octokit to NuGet._

 ##### Build
 ```